gipsi/gipsi.github.io/README.md

 _For Frontend Web Development_

+### Day 9/10 March 15th/16th 2018 - CSS grid template area and Poop Emoji

+Stuck on how to put emoji into html.

 ### Day 8 March 15th 2018 - CSS grid Responsive by default (no more media queries?)

 #### auto-fit, auto-fill and minmax().